GLM-130B: An Open Bilingual Pre-trained Model: Technical Details

 For larger numbers of micro-batches, the bubble percentage will be reduced to an acceptable level.
 In particular, experiments in GPipe \cite{huang2019gpipe} show that when $m \ge 4p$, the total percentage of pipeline bubble time is reduced to a negligible level due to the forward recomputation technique in backpropagation that allows some overlap in computational communication, thus showing that the bubbles introduced in parallel by the pipeline model do not seriously deplete the training efficiency.

-In general, to make full use of the hardware, it is common to place models into model parallel groups consisting of multiple nodes and try to use the full memory of each node.
+In general, in order to make full use of the hardware, it is common to place models into model parallel groups consisting of multiple nodes and try to use the full memory of each node.
 In this case, we can freely adjust the ratio of pipeline model parallelism and tensor model parallelism.
 Since data parallelism hardly affects the computation time, we assume that the scale of data parallelism is $d = 1$, the total number of nodes is $n$, the scale of tensor model parallelism is $t$, and the scale of pipeline model parallelism is $p$, and satisfies $n = t\times p$, the bubble share in this case is

 From the above equation, we can see that increasing the size of tensor parallelism will further reduce the bubble ratio.
-However, the tensor parallelism scale cannot be increased indefinitely, which would reduce computational granularity and significantly increase the communication cost across a certain threshold.
+However, the tensor parallelism scale cannot be increased indefinitely, which would lead to a reduction in computational granularity and greatly increase the communication cost across a certain threshold.
 Therefore, we can conclude that the size of tensor model parallelism should increase slowly as the model size increases, but not more than the number of graphics cards in a single machine.
-In the training of \glm, the experiments show that the optimal tensor parallelism scale is $t = 4$ and does not scale up to $t = 8$ in the DGX-A100 system.
-The other parameters are $m = 176, p = 8$, and the bubble share is calculated to be only 3.8\%, sufficient to demonstrate pipeline model parallelism's efficiency.
+In the training of \glm, the experiments show that the optimal tensor parallelism scale is $t = 4$ and does not scale up to the scale of $t = 8$ in the DGX-A100 system.
+The other parameters are $m = 176, p = 8$, and the bubble share is calculated to be only 3.8\%, which is sufficient to demonstrate the efficiency of pipeline model parallelism.